jdwolk/dev_roundup_blogpost/dev_roundup.md

 Roundup.

-Nearly every Friday at 5pm, all philosophie developers wrap up our projects, choose a beverage from our well-stocked fridge, and make a hallowed pilgrimage to our accustomed conference room with laptops in hand.
+Nearly every Friday at 5pm, all philosophie developers wrap up our projects, choose a beverage from our well-stocked fridge, and make the hallowed pilgrimage to our accustomed conference room with laptops in hand.

 We share stories from the trenches, reflect on our on team, trade our best tips and tricks, and enjoy a beer and a few lulz with our fellow devs.

-## So Who Shows Up?

 ## What do you Do?